Oatmeal Cream Pies – Soft and Chewy Sandwich Cookies

 I always add chocolate chips to my oatmeal cookies because everything is better with chocolate, but you can substitute raisins or simply leave them off for a more traditional oatmeal cream pie.

 This recipe will work with any rolled oats (regular or quick cook).
 The kind you pick is just a personal preference.
 The quick cut oats are cut finer and the cookies will have less texture than the regular.
 Do not use steel cut oats as they will end up making the cookies gritty.

 The Sandwich Cookie Filling

 I fill the cream pies with my favorite vanilla buttercream frosting.
 (I often make the frosting with vanilla bean paste to give it an even stronger vanilla flavor with the addition of vanilla bean seeds.)

-- If you don’t have time to make filling, you can just shove some marshmallow fluff between two of my oatmeal cookies and call it a day.
-Just please don’t tell me about it, because it will make me sad.
+For a fluffier option, you could use marshmallow frosting.
+Or, if you don’t have time to make filling, you can just shove some marshmallow fluff between two of my oatmeal cookies and call it a day.

 Oatmeal Cookie Ingredients